Shamoonmohd/Correlation-Flux/README.md

 open command line
 Start the Mysql Workbech
 Open Xamp server and click to start mysql server
-Now goto to backenendrecommender file in command line by entering
+Now goto to backenendrecommender file in command line by cd enter python app.py check that mysql workbench has been connected to mysql server